 The fermenter contains a series of vertical stirrers which rotate slowly in order to mix the contents.
 It is within this stage of the process where most of the biogas is produced.
 Digested material is then pumped to the post-digester, via a screw press.
 The purpose of the screw press is to separate the solids from the liquids, both of which are valuable organic fertilisers, known as digestate.
 The solid digestate is collected and stored on site prior to its distribution to the local fields, while the liquid digestate is stored within the post-digester.
 Within the post-digester the final stages of the digestion process take place, releasing the remainder of the biogas.
 Unlike the fermenter, the post-digester has a flexible domed roof where biogas from the process is stored.
 Finally there is a third tank, the storage tank, which as the name suggests is used for storage of both liquid digestate and biogas.
 The biogas is then upgraded into biomethane suitable for injection into the national gas grid, to be used by consumers industrial and domestic nationwide.

-On completion of the project the plant will inject biomethane into the national gas grid and is equivalent to a 2MW electrical plant.
-This will provide enough gas to heat 2,500 homes during the winter and up to 40,000 homes during the summer.
-We anticipate approximately 25.000 tonnes of high quality organic fertiliser will be produced to spread on local land.
+The plant now injects biomethane into the national gas grid and is equivalent to a 2MW electrical plant.
+This can provide enough gas to heat 2,500 homes during the winter and up to 40,000 homes during the summer.
+Approximately 25.000 tonnes of high quality organic fertiliser is produced to spread on local land.